MohamedDousa/Sentiment/README.md

 - Analyze sentiment distribution by theme
 - Visualize results in an interactive dashboard
 - Provide actionable insights for improving workplace culture
+- Export analysis in static HTML, PDF, and PowerPoint formats

 ## Key Components